Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 Road Cyclists Route Details

 Everyone starts at the junction of Cypress Lane and Cypress Bowl Road near Mulgrave School.
-The ride up along the road is 14 km in distance and has a gain of 900 metres in elevation.
+The ride up along the road is 14 kilometres in distance and has a gain of 900 metres in elevation.
 The finish line is at the Nordic Area at the Cypress Mountain ski resort.

 Mountain Bike Route Details

 Mountain bikers start at the same location as the road cyclists, but they go up the hill via dirt trails in the backcountry.
-The route is 11 km long via the BLT Mountain Bike Trail which is a medium-grade logging road with some steep sections.
+The route is 11 kilometres long via the BLT Mountain Bike Trail which is a medium-grade logging road with some steep sections.

 Ride Finish Line